 Trickier subjects to teach virtually and co-curricular activities haven’t been neglected at all.
 The first STAHS Young Musician of the Year Competition took place online during lockdown, with 200 pupils taking part at an extremely high standard.
 The usual ‘Artist in Residence’ live sessions have been adapted to ‘Becoming an Artist’ workshops, with pupils exploring how to take professional photos, and developing their online portfolios.
 And, one of the art scholars is running a portraiture club online.

 STAHS puts a lot of effort into making sure girls are ready for higher education and the working world, so the move to Sixth Form represents a big change with a lot more independence and freedom.
 Independent research and managing their own time is a key part of this change, meaning the girls will feel at home in a university setting from the off.
-Most girls do 3 A levels together with EPQ and GCSE short courses, and some do 4 A levels.
+Girls will be expected to take 4 A Levels, with EPQ and specialist GCSEs also on offer.
+Enabling girls to maintain academic breadth in Sixth Form is important to STAHS; for example you don’t have to drop the arts or language you love to pursue scientific ambitions.
 There’s a rich and varied programme of fortnightly lunchtime lectures too.

-The Sixth Form building was completely refurbished in 2020 at a cost of £8.4m, and is extremely impressive with lots of smart, modern spaces for socialising and studying as well as a cool roof top garden.
+The Sixth Form Centre was built in 2020 at a cost of £8.4m, and is extremely impressive with lots of smart, modern spaces for socialising and studying as well as a cool roof top garden.
 The whole space feels like a smart London office with glass walls, meeting rooms and industrial staircases, all of which help the Sixth Formers to make the transition from school to university and eventually the working world.

 The Sixth Form philosophy is a big calling card for STAHS and the reason the Sixth Form is increasingly popular with girls I’d imagine.
 ‘Teach to 25’ means the school views the Sixth Form as the first two years of a much longer journey (completing A Levels, earning a degree from a top-ranking uni/ completing a competitive apprenticeship, obtaining professional qualifications and getting their first job).
 During their Sixth Form years at STAHS girls will be taught the skills to help them achieve all of these things through the STAHS Diploma (launching in 2021), which is made up of four distinct pillars – Academics, Skills for Life, Service and Leadership, and Making the Leap.